cchitsiang/awesome-stars/topics.md

 - [sergiomarotco/Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - Best practices for segmentation of the corporate network of any company
 - [thewh1teagle/mobslide](https://github.com/thewh1teagle/mobslide) - Turn your smartphone into presentation remote controller
 - [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
-- [ashishps1/awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - This repository contains System Design resources which are useful while preparing for interviews and learning Distributed Systems
 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code
 - [Melkeydev/go-blueprint](https://github.com/Melkeydev/go-blueprint) - Go-blueprint allows users to spin up a quick Go project using a popular framework
 - [rgvlee/EntityFrameworkCore.Testing](https://github.com/rgvlee/EntityFrameworkCore.Testing) - Adds relational support to the Microsoft EntityFrameworkCore in-memory database provider by mocking relational operations.